 Your dermatologist may also recommend peeling creams (such as salicylic acid) to help exfoliate and moisturize your skin.
 However, some individuals may find these products irritate their skin, making the symptoms worse.

 Some prescription ointments and creams can help control the scaling linked to ichthyosis.
 They contain alpha hydroxy acids and can help add moisture to the skin.
 When people with ichthyosis use lotion or ointment, they can increase their skin’s hydration, help reduce any cracking or splitting, and help keep additional scaling at may.

 There are many different prescription lotions and ointments.
 Using these products can help immensely to manage ichthyosis and hopefully prevent it from becoming worse.
-However, you will continually have to keep up with the treatment because otherwise, your skin can revert back to being scaly, irritated skin.
+However, you will continually have to keep up with the treatment because otherwise, your skin can revert back to being scaly and irritated.

 Ichthyosis may seem intense, but with the right products and a little TLC, it’s totally manageable!
-For instance, one easy way to help keep dryness and scaly skin at bay is by using nourishing skincare products like the ones right here at Topicals.
+One easy way to help keep dryness and scaly skin at bay is by using nourishing skincare products like the ones right here at Topicals.

-Give your skin the gift of moisture and find relief -- check out Topicals today!
+Give your skin the gift of moisture and find relief and check out Topicals today!